alissonperes/mv_library/README.md

 # Javascript 01 Project: Library!

-This projectBuilds a small Library App to keep track of books you have read and books you want to read.
+This project builds a small Library App to keep track of books you have read and books you want to read.
 You can check the complete description [here - project 1](https://www.theodinproject.com/courses/javascript/lessons/library)

 ## Built With:

-Javascript
+- Javascript
-HTM
+- HTML
-CSS
+- CSS
-Bootstrap 4
+- Bootstrap 4

 ## Authors